kvenkatamanasa/Payment-Failure-Recovery-Agent/README.md

 ₹420
 ```

-The complete decision is recorded in the AI Audit Trail.
+The decision is then recorded in the AI Audit Trail.

 ---

-# 🔐 Security
+# 🔐 Security and Access Control

-The application uses Django's authentication and authorization features.
+The application uses Django authentication and authorization mechanisms.

 Security-related features include: